 Teaching Notes: Part of this Reading activity includes learners making predictions about a text and re-telling the story orally using picture cards.
-It is important not to correct learners' grammar or sentence structure during the re-telling of the story.
-Instead, focus on their predications.

 - 1. Organize the class into pairs or groups of three.
 Give each pair or group a set of the picture cards on the next page.
 Inform learners that the cards tell a story about an emergency situation.
 Have them put the pictures in a logical order.
 Ask them to practise telling each other what they think the story is about using the pictures to guide them. - 2.
 Have learners check their work with other pairs or groups and discuss any differences in their predications. - 3.
 Distribute the reading A Trip to the Emergency Department.
 Read it out loud as learners follow along.
 Then ask learners to read the text and check the sequence of their pictures to the story.
 Alternatively, you could read the first sentence of the story to the class, and have learners hold up the corresponding picture, and continue reading until all pictures have been held up. - 4.
 As a final activity, hold up each picture and elicit the story from the class.
 Read the story together once more.
 Then have various learners try their hand at reading out loud.